jhuesser/mysql-backup/README.md

 #criteria
 The criteria from school was the following:

-##Task 1: Instellation
+##Task 1: installation
 - install mysql-server on a debian like VM.
-- Secure the mysql-instellation
+- Secure the mysql-installation
 - change the root password at least once
 - create database "Clients"
 - import a given file to the database